On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Main Results

 $\square$ \end{thm}

-Note that when $\Nsf<\Ksf$, Theorem~\ref{thm:OrderOptimalityA} shows that Scheme~A is generally order optimal within a factor of $12$.
-Hence, from Theorems~\ref{thm:OrderOptimalityA} and~\ref{thm:order optimality K users}, we can directly have the following conclusion. \begin{cor} For the $(\Ksf,\Nsf)$ D2D private caching system with a trusted server, Scheme~A is order optimal under the constraint of uncoded cache placement and user collusion, within a factor of $18$. $\square$ \end{cor}
+Note that when $\Nsf<\Ksf$, Theorem~\ref{thm:OrderOptimalityA} shows that Scheme~A is generally order optimal to within a factor of $12$.
+Hence, from Theorems~\ref{thm:OrderOptimalityA} and~\ref{thm:order optimality K users}, we can directly have the following conclusion. \begin{cor} For the $(\Ksf,\Nsf)$ D2D private caching system, Scheme~A in Theorem~\ref{thm:SchemeA} is order optimal to within a factor of $18$ under the constraint of uncoded cache placement and user collusion. $\square$ \end{cor}

-\begin{rem}[On Optimality of Symmetric Placement] To derive the converse bound under the constraint of uncoded cache placement in Example~\ref{ex:converse K2N2}, we assumed that every user caches a fraction $\Msf/\Nsf$ of each file.
-This assumption is without loss of generality.
-Assume that there exists a caching scheme where users cache different fraction of the files.
-By taking a permutation of $[\Nsf]$ and by using the same strategy to fill the users' caches, we can get another caching scheme.
-By symmetry, these two caching schemes have the same load.
-Hence, by considering all possible permutations and taking memory-sharing among all such cache schemes, we have constructed a scheme where every user caches the same fraction of each file, with the same achieved load as the original caching scheme.

-In addition, in Example~\ref{ex:converse K2N2}, we also assumed the total number of cached bits by each user is exactly $\Msf \Bsf$, i.e., the cache of each user is full.
-Assume that the total number of cached bits by user $k$ is $\Msf_k \Bsf$.
-By reasoning as above, we can prove that for any caching scheme, there must exist a caching scheme where $\Msf_1=\cdots=\Msf_{\Ksf}$ and with the same load as the above scheme.
-Furthermore, the converse bounds in Theorem~\ref{thm:two user converse} and Theorem~\ref{thm:K user converse} derived under the assumption that $\Msf_1=\cdots=\Msf_{\Ksf}=\Msf$, are non-increasing with the increase of $\Msf$.
-Hence, the assumption that the total number of cached bits by each user is exactly $\Msf \Bsf$ bits, is also without loss of generality.

-Hence, in the proof of our novel converse bounds, without loss of generality, we can assume each uses caches a fraction $\frac{\Msf}{\Nsf}$ of each file. $\square$ \end{rem}